Therise422/menu-tutorial/README.md

+what is needed for this Tutorila.
+1 unity hub.
+2 unity 2022
+3 visual studio or visual basic.

 In  this Tutorial, ill be showing you how to make a main menu for a game in the game engine unity. the fist step  will make a background for the game menu.